THE THEATRICAL AWARENESS PRACTICE

 Development of the Theatrical Awareness Practice is happening right now – in my master classes,

-my professional rehearsals and at CCM in the class rooms and rehearsal studios where I teach, direct and choreograph.
+my professional rehearsals and at CCM in the class rooms and rehearsal studios where I teach, direct, create and choreograph.

 RECENT MASTER CLASSES